 From the darker storylines to the expensive soundtracks used to convey character development and emotion, the influence of “Vice” can still be felt in television dramas and action movies today.

-A summer blockbuster reboot was made in 2006 (written and directed by original executive producer and showrunner Michael Mann) and “Vice” still airs on television nearly every day (currently on El Rey Network).
+A summer blockbuster reboot was made in 2006 (written and directed by original executive producer and showrunner Michael Mann) and “Vice” still airs on television today.

-Despite its massive popularity and constant rotation since closing out a decade in style, there are still plenty of fans who don’t know about “Miami Vice” and how the series came to be.
+Despite its massive popularity and constant rotation since closing out a decade in style, there are still plenty of fans who don’t know much about how “Miami Vice” came to be.

-Here’s a look at five facts you likely don’t know about the show.
+Here are five facts you likely didn’t know about the show.